Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 - passenger car - the car park is located directly in front of the gate of the Polish Army Museum or on the other side of Jerozolimskie Avenue

 -car - parking is located along Aleje Jerozolimskie (opposite the building of the National Museum and the Polish Army Museum)

-The Polish Army Museum in Warsaw is partially accessible to people with disabilities.
+The Museum of the Polish Army in Warsaw is partially accessible to people with disabilities.

-Ticket prices can be downloaded from the website:
+Ticket price list can be downloaded from the website:

 Also check: Old city in Warsaw

-- permanent and temporary exposure of the Polish Army Museum housed in the main building and an outdoor park
+- permanent and temporary exhibition of the Polish Army Museum located in the main building and an outdoor park

 -average visiting time - about 1,5 hours